Skip to main content Skip to footer

 EKN’s policy

-While open to sovereign risks, EKN is restrictive due to significant exposure to public risks.
-For other public risks (e.g. government agencies, municipalities and cities), a letter of credit, bank or sovereign guarantee is required.
-For banks and companies, elevated premiums apply for long risk periods.
+EKN is open to sovereign risks but exercises caution due to significant exposure to public risks.
+For other public sector risks (such as authorities, municipalities, and cities), a requirement for a letter of credit, bank, or sovereign guarantee applies.
+For banks and companies, elevated premium rates apply for longer risk tenors.

 EKN’s commitment and experience

-Angola has renegotiated its debts in the Paris Club on two occasions (1989 and 2006) without any formal debt write-offs.
-The 2006 agreement meant that Angola paid the entire outstanding debt early.
-Since then, the country has fulfilled its payment obligations in a timely manner.
-The other export credit agencies within the OECD continue to report good payment
+Angola has renegotiated its debts twice in the Paris Club, in 1989 and 2006, without any formal debt cancellation.
+The 2006 agreement was prepaid.
+Other ECAs within the OECD continue to report good payment experience with Angola.

 Learn more about exporting to Angola